Rangers top Flyers in Game 7, advance to face Pens

-> Philadelphia couldn't capitalize on two power plays in the second period in which the Flyers were outshot 18-5.
+But Philadelphia couldn't capitalize on that or on two power plays in the period in which the Flyers were outshot 18-5.

 "We didn't initiate enough and play with enough aggressiveness as a team," Flyers coach Craig Berube said.
 "Our game overall, we didn't play our best hockey."

-Lundqvist matched Mason at the other end as the Flyers pressured inside the Rangers' zone.
+Lundqvist matched Mason at the other end as the Flyers had several stretches of puck possession within the Rangers' zone.

 "He was awesome," Carcillo said.
 "He is an elite goalie for a reason."